- List of requirements for Stored Procedure.

 Output parameters cannot be used with the stored procedure.

-If any variables or functions are used in the outputted SELECT statement, they must be assigned proper aliases as fields.
+If any variables or functions are used in the output SELECT statement, they must be assigned proper aliases as fields.

 Ensure you have sufficient privileges to execute the stored procedure.